On Distinct Angles in the Plane: Proof of Theorem

 \paragraph{\textbf{Circles whose centre lies on a bisecting line.}} These are the circles from scenario R2 of Lemma \ref{l:reducible}.
 Lemma \ref{l:two} tells us that such circles have multiplicity at most $2N$.
 Thus, using that two circles intersect in at most 2 places, Lemma \ref{l:incidence} then gives us that

 Thus, we have the first conclusion of Proposition \ref{prop:IncidenceBound}.

 \paragraph{\textbf{Circles which contain all four points $p,q,s$ and $t$.}} These are the circles from scenario R1 of Lemma \ref{l:reducible}.
 Once we have decided $p$ and $s$ on the circle, by our order assumption, we know $q$ and $t$.
 Thus, if we fix a circle, finding the number of ways to choose such a pair $(p,s) \in P_2^2$ on this circle will give a bound on how many $\gamma_{pqst}$ the circle could belong to.
-We now brake down our circles by the number of points of $P_2$ they contain and use this to establish the bound on the weight of a fixed circle.
+We now break down our circles by the number of points of $P_2$ they contain and use this to establish the bound on the weight of a fixed circle.

 As there are at most $O(N^2)$ curves $\gamma_{pqst}$, the total weighted number of circles must also be $O(N^2)$.
 Thus, circles with at most $8N^{1/2}$ points of $P_1$ on them can contribute $O(N^{5/2})$ weighted incidence.
-This gives us the first conclusion of proposition \ref{prop:IncidenceBound}.
+This gives us the first conclusion of Proposition \ref{prop:IncidenceBound}.

 We thus assume that all our circles contain strictly more than $8N^{1/2}$ points of $P_1$.
 We are now in the regime of Lemma \ref{l:veryRichLines}.
+The standard argument down to \eqref{eq:fat} makes rigorous the heuristics that if $M\gg\sqrt{N}$ is the maximum number of points of $P$ on a circle, then the maximum possible number of weighted multiplicities will be achieved when $P$ is evenly distributed between $N/M$ circles, when each circle may contribute up to $\sim M^3$ incidences.

-Let $k > 8\sqrt{N}$.
+Let the number of points $k$ on the circle be such that $k > 8\sqrt{N}$.
 At this stage we need to take some care with our point sets.
 Indeed, fix a circle which arises as an irreducible component in scenario R1, we want to use the number of points of $P_2$ on the circle to bound its multiplicity and the number of points of $P_1$ on the circle to control how this multiplicity adds to our weighted incidence sum.